ember-engines/ember-engines/README.md

 ## Packages

-This project is a monorepo managed by yarn workspaces.
+This project is a monorepo managed by pnpm workspaces.
 All packages are organized in the [/packages/](./packages/) directory.

 The only public package is [ember-engines](./packages/ember-engines/).
 Other